1Hive/website/docs/contribute/allocations-payroll.md

 The weekly allocations amount is determined by `Bee` vote, and then split between nominees using the **Dot Voting** application.

-Any member of the organization can nominate any other member for an allocation period simply by saying so in the keybase #nominations channel.
+Members of the organization can nominate anyone who has contributed value to the DAO by saying so in the keybase #nominations channel.

+The *Allocations Admin* is responsible for adding people who are nominated to the DAO's Address Book.
+Whenever someone is added to the Address Book an announcement needs to be made in the #announcements channel @ mentioning the person added, specifying what name and address was added, and linking to the Address Book in the DAO.
+This will make it easy for people who are nominated to double check that the correct address was added without requiring the entire group to vote every time.

-An *Allocations Admin* is responsible for creating the weekly allocations vote and including all nominees each Monday.
+The *Allocations Admin* will then create a weekly allocations vote and including all nominees.

-Allocations are useful for rewarding ad-hoc contributions or exemplary behavior above and beyond normal expectations.
+> Allocations are useful for rewarding ad-hoc contributions or exemplary behavior above and beyond normal expectations.
 However, those with longer-term roles -- Curators, Reviewers, and members who maintain the organization's infrastructure -- are best compensated with fixed recurring payments through the **Payroll** application.

 ### Expectations for Nomination

 Members should nominate other members and provide an anecdote for why they are making the nomination.

 A nomination is like saying "thank you" for going above and beyond in some way.